aclai-lab/SoleLogics.jl/docs/src/modal-logic.md

 ![A Kripke Model, representing a time serie](./assets/time_serie.png)

 where each world identifies $3$ seconds of audio, and we consider a relation between two worlds only if they represent adjacent parts of the audio.
-And now, the coding counterpart: let's create the Kripke structure represented in the example.
+At this point, let's create the Kripke structure in the example using SoleLogics.jl.

 ```julia
 p = Atom("p") # "the audio is loud"